LukusCRichards/Minimap-Package/Minimap Documentation.md

 ## Things to note

 The size of your 2D image and the minimap camera matters, because if you made the map the same size as your whole large map and the minimap camera's size is small, you'll see a very large image of your 2D map and it will not be useful. **So make sure you scale everything appropriately**.

+**IMPORTANT:** When referencing variable from other scripts, **always** make sure that you write an Awake method and write the variable name of the script you're refering to in it, because if you don't, **it will not work**.